Effective Date: 10/07

 - Investment accounting

 - Collateral/depository agreements

-The Treasurer or the Executive Director, at the direction of the majority of the Finance Committee, or in the absence of the majority of the Finance Committee as directed by the Board, shall be authorized to move funds from one designated investment to another in order to meet operating needs or Investment Policy objectives.
+The Executive Director, upon approval of the Treasurer or Board President, shall be authorized to move funds from one designated investment to another in order to meet operating needs or Investment Policy objectives.

 Ethics and Conflict of Interest